Women and girls’ rights in emergencies

 Women’s participation in decision-making is not only a fundamental human right.
 It has been proven to contribute to better disaster preparedness and risk reduction, as well as peace building and conflict resolution in communities.1

 Building resilience for the future

 In the months and years following an emergency we work with local women to give them the support they need face the future with renewed hope, whether it’s raising houses above floods levels, or helping them get back to work with loans or buying cows or fishing boats.
 We listen to what they really need.

-The volunteers also gave education packs to children unable to go to school and supplied detergents, disinfectants and protective clothing to 58 medical centres.
-Our commitment to long term support means we are still there: working with grieving communities to help them recover from the physical, psychological and financial losses caused by the outbreak.
+In Sierra Leone, our commitment to long term support means we continue to work with grieving communities who were affected by the Ebola crisis, to help them recover from the physical, psychological and financial losses caused by the outbreak.

 You may also be interested in

 Read our latest blog posts about our emergency and humanitarian response work.

 Learn more about our policy and research on protecting women's rights in emergencies.

 We work in rural and urban communities across Africa, Asia and Latin America.